hcmlab/ssi/docs/index.md

 > python get-pip.py
 ```

 From now an, you can install dependencies with ``pip`` from the ``Scripts`` folder.
-If installation of a package fails with a ``ModuleNotFoundError`` error, try ``easy_install <package-name>``.
-A good start is to install the [NumPy](http://www.numpy.org/) package.
-On Windows we recommend this [page](http://www.lfd.uci.edu/~gohlke/pythonlibs/) by Christoph Gohlke who is providing Windows binaries of many open-source extension packages.
-To find out which version of a package you need, navigate to the bin folder of SSI and run ``python``.
+To find out which Python version SSI uses, navigate to the bin folder and run ``python``.
 The first line shows the version of the embedded Python installation, e.g.:

 ```
 > Python 3.6.4 (v3.6.4:d48eceb, Dec 19 2017, 06:54:40) [MSC v.1900 64 bit (AMD64)] on win32